tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * Decorations cost halved (e.g. 16 BP to 8 BP)
   * Battle Held Item costs reduced to a quarter (e.g. 48 BP to 12 BP)
   * Reduced rare berry costs to a quarter (e.g. 48 BP to 12 BP)
+* Amulet Coin now doubles prize money if any pokemon in party is holding the item.

 **Note:** Saves files are compatible from Emerald Legacy, however I cannot guarantee reverse compatibility after saving on Emerald Legacy Enhanced and moving back to Emerald Legacy, please backup original saves before moving to Enhanced.